chrisrarig1/reading-notes/README.md

 [Github Profile](https://github.com/chrisrarig1)

-- On this page, I will be posting my reading notes as I progress through my eductaion at *Code Fellows*.
+- On this page, I will be posting my reading notes as I progress through my education at *Code Fellows*.

 # Code 102 Reading Notes